Republicans come up short in search for diverse voters in 2016 election

 By Maurice Tamman and Emily Stephenson

-NEW YORK/WASHINGTON Ten months before the United States elects a new president, the Republican Party has yet to resolve a problem that its leaders said contributed to Mitt Romney’s 2012 loss to Barack Obama: a lack of support among Hispanic and younger voters.
+NEW YORK/WASHINGTON, Dec 30 Ten months before the United States elects a new president, the Republican Party has yet to resolve a problem that its leaders said contributed to Mitt Romney's 2012 loss to Barack Obama: a lack of support among Hispanic and younger voters.

 The percentage of Republicans among those likely to vote in the Nov.
 8, 2016, election lags Democrats by 9 percentage points, compared with a 6-point deficit in the year leading up to Obama's 2012 victory, according to an analysis of Reuters/Ipsos polling data from 2012 and 2015.